Health & Wellbeing guidance for working or studying remotely

 Staying Well When Working or Studying Remotely

 Working or studying remotely can be difficult and lonely, especially when it is for prolonged periods of time.
 With the situation as it is, it is unclear when we will be able to return to campus and what shape that may take so there are a few things you can do to ensure you stay well while working or studying remotely continues.

 - Connect & communicate - Stay in touch with daily catch-ups and regular chats.
 There are many tools you can use that you may already be familiar with, such as Skype and Facetime and others you may be just getting used to, such as Microsoft Teams and Zoom.
 If you feel like you haven’t heard from someone in a while, why not message them to check they are coping.
 We all need to be there for each other.

 - Create your ideal environment - While we aren’t in our usual surroundings where we ordinarily work or study, we are all in the place where we go at the end of a normal day, home.
 Make sure you’re as comfortable as you can be to study or work.
 Sit at a desk, if you have one, park up on the couch, even hop onto bed if you like.
 It may not be what we’re used to, but you can still be comfortable.
 Remember that sitting in one position for long periods of time can cause stiffness, so make sure you move around frequently.

 - Get outside - We all need lots of fresh air so make sure to get outside when you can.
-Of course, be mindful of the latest guidance around the lockdown and Social Distancing when you do.
+Of course, be mindful of the latest guidance around the restrictions and Social Distancing when you do.
 If you can get outside safely, such as in your own garden, or a shared space - do so, if you can’t, open a window to get some fresh air to ventilate your room.